openspending/community.openspending.org/resources/osi/executive-summary.md

 ### Common vocabulary and language barriers

 Two of the most common words which frame this debate *open* and *standard*, are used differently in policy and technical spheres -two key proponents of the transparency movement.
-This often leads to conversations happening at cross-purposes.
+This often leads to conversations happening at cross-purposes and hinders communication across the community.

 <table border="1">
 	<tr>